GridSpace/grid-apps/notes.md

 # CAM

+* `B` trace follow open polys should "heal" if ends touch
+* `B` trace open polys are not wound consistently
 * `B` path routing with tabs sometimes makes no sense
 * `B` clicking on a pop-op should pin it until clicked or [esc]
 * `B` need to force cut line at synthetic z bottom (midlines, etc)